-The DfE have recently reinforced the need “…to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”
-The Government set out its definition of British values in the 2011 Prevent Strategy, and these values have been reiterated in 2014.
+The DfE frequently reinforce the need “…to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”
+The Government set out its definition of British values in the 2011 Prevent Strategy, and these values were reiterated in 2014.

 We believe in treating everyone as individuals.
-We value the diverse ethnic backgrounds of all pupils and families and celebrate this through various events during the year such as themed assemblies and special days such as the Queen’s birthday party.
+We value the diverse ethnic backgrounds of all pupils and families and celebrate this through various events during the year such as themed assemblies and special days such as the Queen’s Platinum Jubilee (May 2022).

-We recognise the importance of communication for all our pupils and we endeavour to give all our pupils a way to communicate.
-This is outlined in our “Communication Commitment”.
-We ensure all our pupils are given opportunities to make choices about the things that they believe are important.
+We recognise the importance of communication for all pupils and we endeavour to give them all a way to communicate.
+We ensure all pupils are given opportunities to make choices about the things that they believe are important.
 We value each child’s communication whatever the method.

-We have an extremely active School Council, the members of this are elected by the pupils every year and we have regular meetings and influence many aspects of school improvement.
+We have a School Council and members of this group are elected every year.
+Meetings are held and decisions made influence many aspects of school improvement.

 At Pitcheroak good behaviour is an expectation.
-Staff provide a consistent approach throughout the school day helping pupils to understand that actions have consequences.
-We have a pastoral support worker who is also a Team Teach tutor who leads on behaviour strategies.
-The pastoral support worker supports in class and offers advice and strategies to staff and parents/carers on any pupils where behaviour gives cause for concerns.
-We support pupils and class teams with individual behaviour plans if necessary.
+Staff provide a consistent approach throughout the day and help pupils to understand that actions have consequences.
+We have a pastoral support worker who liaises with the Positive Behaviour Team to support positive behaviour management strategies.
+The pastoral support worker supports in class and offers advice and strategies to staff and parents/ carers about pupils where behaviour gives cause for concern.
+We support pupils and class teams with individual behaviour plans and risk reduction plans if necessary.

 Our pupils’ safety is paramount and our school environment and culture enables our pupils to feel happy safe and secure.